sorin-ionescu/prezto/modules/screen/README.md

 Aliases
 -------

+  - `scr` is short for `screen`.
-  - `sl` lists sessions/socket directory.
+  - `scrl` lists sessions/socket directory.
-  - `sn` starts a new session.
+  - `scrn` starts a new session.
-  - `sr` attaches to a session if one exists or start a new one.
+  - `scrr` attaches to a session if one exists or start a new one.

 Authors
 -------